Fee Glossary

 How to know your offchain balance?

-To check your accrued off-chain fees, use the Config API with originChainId=0.
+To check your accrued off-chain fees, use the app fee balances API.
 Here’s an example curl command:

-The response includes the user.balance field, reflecting your off-chain balance:
+The response includes the balances.currency field, reflecting your off-chain balance for each currency accumulated:

 {